Sourdough Brandon Logo

 1. Keep Ingredients Cold:

-- Why?
+• Why?
 Keeping your ingredients as cold as possible while making the biscuits will help them rise, be flaky, and stay tender.
 This is because the cold layers of butter in the biscuits will create steam when they hit the hot oven.
-Like pie dough or other pastries, this steam is what creates flaky layers.
+Like pie crust or rough puff pastry for these Sourdough Pop Tarts, this steam is what creates flaky layers.

 2. Don’t Over Mix the Dough: